Who Is Eligible?

 F-2 dependents are eligible for the following benefits of their status:

 If you have a child (under the age of 21) who you wish to bring to the United States in F-2 status, they are eligible to enroll in elementary or secondary school.
-You can find information on Austin Independent School District on their website.
+You can find information on the Austin Independent School District on their website.
 Look under “Schools” and click on “Find Your Assigned Schools” to see where your child should be attending.
 Children generally attend school if they are the age 18 or under.

 However, F-2 dependents are only eligible to attend post-secondary education at a part-time rate.
 This means below 12 hours for an undergraduate student, under 9 hours for a graduate student, or under 18 clock hours in an English Language Program.

 F-2 dependents are eligible for less than full time study.
 Less than full time study would be below 12 hours for an undergraduate student, under 9 hours for a graduate student, or under 18 clock hours in an English Language Program.
-Additionally, F-2 dependent are eligible to study English.
+Additionally, F-2 dependents are eligible to study English.
 If the F-1 student is a UT Faculty, Staff, or Scholar, then the F-2 is eligible for a UT affiliate discount on English Language Center tuition.

 Health insurance is optional for F-2 dependents.
 If you are interested in purchasing health insurance for a dependent, please contact the insurance advisor for assistance.